subvisual/subvisual.com/src/posts/2021-06-23-how-to-disconnect-completely/index.md

 just as important.

-Now that we have our time-off well-organised, it's time to get back to work and get ready for this year's [Summer Camp].
+Now that we have our time-off well-organised, it's time to get back to work and get ready for this year's Summer Camp.

 **Summer Campers will form a team and build a product together to solve a pre-defined problem.
 If you're looking into a career in programming, design or